-Luke Tugby is deputy editor at Retail Week.
+Luke Tugby is editor at Retail Week.

 Luke joined the title in January 2015, covering the grocery and property sectors.

 He previously worked as a senior news reporter at the Southern Daily Echo in Southampton and the head of editorial at the Andover Advertiser.

 The UK economy shrank during the first three months of 2021 as lockdown measures hindered the country’s recovery.